davidfurlong87/Java-Projects/README.md

 ## Streams
 Contains both a streams and a serializable app.
 Utilizes streams to continuously read from an input file and then serializes the data.

+## TDD - Basics
+Uses JUnit to enable test-driven development.
+A number of classes and methods were defined in the test package, then created piece-by-piece by testing and watching them fail.

-## JUnit Test Driven Development
+## Test Driven Development - A Bokstore (JUnit)
 Uses the JUnit package to enable testing.
 The app was entirely test-driven in its development.